 Jesus charged us as His disciples to "Go" into all the world and preach the Gospel.
 Therefore, Global Missions is one of our top priorities here at St. John's.
 Each year, we send out servant-hearted teams to follow the leading of the Holy Spirit by boldly preaching the gospel of Jesus through church planting, service, and evangelism.
 Browse below to become more familiar with our Short Term opportunities, Full Time Missionaries, and other ways you can get involved in helping us in our global missions efforts.

 Throughout the year, we have teams that travel to places around the globe on mission trips.
 Those who participate in these trips carry the Gospel with them along with food and supplies to help those in need.
-Check back here for information on upcoming mission trips and how you can partner with our teams.
+For more information about upcoming mission trips, contact the church office and see how you can partner with our teams.

 YOUTH MISSION TRIPS